acrolinx/helm/resources/core-platform/tools/support-package-user-manual.md

 Assuming that you’re running the Acrolinx Platform on a private (on-prem) host of yours as our Standard Stack customer.

-Creating a `Support Package` and handing over the collected data to our Support team at Acrolinx they can help you troubleshoot the operational issue that you might have encountered with.
+Creating a "Support Package" and handing over the collected data to our Support team at Acrolinx they can help you troubleshoot the operational issue that you might have encountered with.

-The `Support Package Script` is a simple executable shell script that collects all collectable output at the execution time about your Kubernetes cluster.
-Then, the collected data (`Support Package`) can be sent to our Support team or attached to open tickets.
+The "Support Package Script" is a simple executable shell script that collects all collectable output at the execution time about your Kubernetes cluster.
+Then, the collected data ("Support Package") can be sent to our Support team or attached to open tickets.
+It's a supplement to the support package you can download via the dashboard.

 **Note:** *The script contains various `kubectl` command procedures to gather info about the existing Kubernetes resources and read logs from running pods.
 Executing the script shouldn’t have any affect on your running Acrolinx instance or cause downtime.
-Let us know if you encounter any error when using the script!*
+Let us know if you encounter any errors when using the script!*

 **Prerequisites:**
 - `bzip2` installed on host.